djnavarro/learning-cpp/notes/chapter-01.md

 - We start out with a signed 32 bit integer `someInteger` which has value 256.
 - The `++` operator increments this to 257.
-- We then use `static_cast()` to cast it to a signed 16 bit integer and store this as `someShort`.
+- We then use `static_cast()` to explicitly cast it to a signed 16 bit integer and store this as `someShort`.
 - In the next line we're multiplying by 10000, which gives us an answer of 2570000.
-That's too large a number to store as a 16 bit integer, but there's an implicit cast happening here (called coercion).
-The `someLong` variable is typed as a long integer (also 32 bits) so no explicit cast is needed, and the result is stored as a long integer with value 2570000.
+That's too large a number to store as a 16 bit integer, but because the output variable `someLong` is typed as a long integer (also 32 bit), coercion takes place.
+The output is cast implicitly to long there's an implicit cast happening here (called coercion), and the result is stored as a long integer with value 2570000.
-- The next line also involves an implicit cast.
+- The next line also involves coercion rather than an explicit cast.
 We're adding a float (`0.785f`) to a long integer and storing the result as a float.
-So `someFloat` has value 2570000.785.
+So the output `someFloat` has value 2570000.785.
 - Finally, we explicitly cast `someFloat` to a double precision floating point number, divide it by 100000, and assign the result to `someDouble`.
 That gives us a value of 25.70000785

 We've lost a little precision in the printed output, however, because the program prints 25.7 to stdout.